cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 included.
 The `local-module.cue` file is omitted from the module zip because it contains main-module-only configuration that is irrelevant to consumers.
-The registry's `#Strict` validation rejects any `module.cue` that contains replace directives, providing a safety net.
+The registry's `#Strict` validation rejects any `module.cue` that contains `replaceWith` fields, providing a safety net.

-This is the key advantage of the two-file design: there is no risk of accidentally publishing replace directives, because they live in a file that is excluded from publication by construction.
+This is the key advantage of the two-file design: there is no risk of accidentally publishing module replaces, because they live in a file that is excluded from publication by construction.

 ### Interaction with `cue.work` (future)